Oirase Gorge: Japan’s Best Waterfalls & River Walk

 Ishigedo Stream (石ヶ戸の瀬)

-The spot is famous because quite a few TV ads in Japan were filmed there.
+At Ishigedo Stream, various streams flow in different directions and speeds.
+The spot is famous because several TV ads in Japan have been filmed there.
 And the reason why they chose Ishigedo Stream has always been “because the flow of water conveys a sense of cool and refreshing vibe”…

 Well, to us, the entire gorge already gives us that kind of vibe, so not sure why they always choose to film there (´▽`*).